Khushi-2208/goonj/README.md

 npm run build
 ```
 *(The build script is configured with `prisma generate && next build` to guarantee compilation succeeds on Vercel platforms, bypassing caching issues).*

+---

+## 🤝 Contributing

+Contributions are welcome!
+Fork the repository and submit a pull request with a clear description.

+---

+## 📄 License

+This project is licensed under the MIT License.

+Made with ❤️
+**Team Litti Chokers**